Shelton Woolright: Early years

-Later career
+Career

 I Am Giant

 Following his departure from Blindspott, Woolright formed the band I Am Giant in 2008 with Paul Matthews, Ed Martin and Max O'Donnell.
-The band currently consists of Woolright, Matthews and Aja Timu.
+The band went into a hiatus in 2018 after releasing the album Life in captivity.

+By 2018 Woolright and the former members of Blindspot had mended their differences and reformed releasing a new single RIP in 2021 and going on tour.
+They followed this with a new album Volumes in 2022.

 Deadbeat

 Woolright launched new solo project Deadbeat in November 2017.
 Deadbeat is a high energy drum DJ set, which involves Woolright layering live drums over a mashup of the biggest party tunes on the planet.

-Photography

-On 14 March Shelton put on exhibition of his photography L’Art reflète la vie at the Viaduct in Auckland.
-The Auckland exhibition was to raise funds for Cure Kids, a child cancer sponsor.
-He had first put his photography on display in Paris at The Hub, 5 rue Montorgueil on 12 February 2015.

 The X Factor

 In March 2015, it was announced that Woolright would replace the sacked Willy Moon on the second series of the New Zealand version of The X Factor, along with Natalie Bassingthwaighte replacing Moon's wife, Natalia Kills, who was also sacked from the show.
 Woolright mentored Brendon Thomas and The Vibes to the final where they finished in third place.